All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Does emotional eating mean I have an eating disorder?

 Not necessarily.
-Emotional eating is extremely common and does not automatically qualify as a clinical eating disorder.
+Emotional eating is extremely common and doesn't automatically qualify as a clinical eating disorder.
 The distinction lies in the severity, frequency, and degree of distress.
 Occasional emotional eating that you can manage with awareness and coping strategies is normal.
 Frequent, intense episodes that feel out of control may warrant a clinical evaluation.

 Will I gain weight back if I stop GLP-1 medication and still emotionally eat?